opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

     forms
         **optional**
-        A list of identifiers for the forms associated with this report type
+        A list of identifiers for the forms associated with this report type.
+See ``Forms`` section below.

         identifier
             The identifier of the form

     schedules
         **optional**
-        A list of identifiers for the schedules associated with this report type
+        A list of identifiers for the schedules associated with this report type.
+See ``Schedules`` section below.

         identifier
             The identifier of the schedule

 report_types
     A list of sub-objects representing the types of reports submitted to this authority